 Told as a true story from a first person narrative, Rich Dad Poor Dad was written by best-selling author, Robert Kiyosaki.
-The book is controversial, because it doesn’t advise you to follow the standard dogma of penny pinching and stashing money into your 401K to access it in your twilight years.
+The book is controversial, because it doesn’t advise you to follow the standard dogma of penny pinching or relying on a 401K.

-The ten big ideas that Robert Kiyosaki presents in Rich Dad Poor Dad are presented below.
+The ten big ideas that Robert Kiyosaki presents in the epic book Rich Dad Poor Dad are described below.

 Lesson 1: Rich People Acquire Assets (Real Assets)

 An asset is anything of value or a resource of value that can be converted into cash.
 Put simply, an asset is anything that puts money into your pockets.

 Robert Kiyosaki, “The rich people invest in real assets and not liabilities.”

 Unfortunately, the poor and middle-class people tend to spend their money on cars and houses to live in, which are examples of liabilities.
 Cars and residences will cost you money, most notably depreciation for cars and maintenance fees and taxes for houses.

 Lesson 2: The Lack of Money Comes from a Lack of Knowledge